epijlin/jeffreyclin.github.io/README.md

 ### Additional information on GitHub can be found [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes/)

-In `_quarto.yml`, `toc` stands for table of content.
+## In `_quarto.yml`, `toc` stands for table of content.
 If true, it will show on the right sidebar.

+- `css: styles.css` indicates create a file called styles.css and that you can customize the font size